Experts' Guide to Couponing

 I like to trade coupons, not only for the variety, but for the relationships that can result and the savings, too!

-Other couponers have heard that you can send coupons to military families, if the coupons have past their expiration date, but don’t know how to go about it.
+Other couponers have heard that you can send coupons to military families, if the coupons have passed their expiration date, but don’t know how to go about it.

 I'm so frugal, you wouldn't believe it.— Serena Williams